UMNLibraries/umedia/README.md

 **Note**: you will be prompted for a password.
 Use your `sudo` / machine admin password here.

+`docker-compose up`

+**Note** If you see somthing like `ERROR: The image for the service you're trying to recreate has been removed.`, respond with `y` to continue with the new image.

 You'll see something like the following eventually appear in your terminal:

 ```bash